prjseal/PasswordGenerator/Readme.md

 ## Basic usage

+See below or play around with it in [Dotnetfiddle](https://dotnetfiddle.net/U8TLQA)

 ```javascript
 // By default, all characters available for use and a length of 16
 // Will return a random password with the default settings